openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/README.md

 #### OpenVINO executor

-`OpenvinoAdapter` hides the OpenVINO™ toolkit API, that allows Model API wrappers launching with models represented in Intermediate Representation (IR) format.
+`OpenvinoAdapter` hides the OpenVINO™ toolkit API, which allows Model API wrappers launching with models represented in Intermediate Representation (IR) format.
 It accepts a path to either `xml` model file or `onnx` model file.

 For OpenVINO executor employment, you need to install the requirements: